seomago/seomago2/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working with Terraform, AWS, Kubernetes in [Oceant Technology]().
-- 🌱 I’m currently learning kubernetes, EKS...
+- 🌱 I’m currently learning kubernetes, EKS, Longhorn, FluxCD, Jenkins X...
-- 💬 Ask me about linux, bash, docker
+- 💬 Ask me about linux, bash, docker, portainer.
 - 📫 How to reach me: @seomago